 But what about growth hormone?
 The main muscle-building advantage of intermittent fasting is often said to be growth hormone, and if we’re eating steadily throughout the day, we’re missing out on having elevated growth hormone during our fasted periods.
-So, should we eat more often to get more muscle-protein synthesis, or fast to get more growth hormone?
+So, should we eat more often to get more muscle-protein synthesis, or should we fast to get more growth hormone?

 Let’s compare the two overall approaches.

 Intermittent Fasting vs Traditional Bulking